Stocks are now in a bear market. Rising interest rates mean bonds are having a horrible year. Inflation reached a 40-year high.

 Your financial plan will help you survive the investor’s roller coaster

 Investment behavior is the primary indicator of investment success.
-If you struggle with staying the course during a bear market you may want to consider finding a financial advisor to guide you.
+If you struggle with staying the course during a bear market, you may want to consider finding a financial advisor to guide you.

 Do you have an investment strategy that helps you through times of uncertainty?
-If not, contact us to see how we can help you become a disciplined investor that doesn’t sweat the investor roller coaster.
+If not, contact us to see how we can help you become a disciplined investor who doesn’t sweat the investor roller coaster.

 Outline of This Episode

-• [2:42] The current economic situation
+- [2:42] The current economic situation

-• [6:25] What history can teach us
+- [6:25] What history can teach us

-• [13:20] Is this time different?
+- [13:20] Is this time different?

-• [14:50] What should you do?
+- [14:50] What should you do?

-• [19:05] The media can cause you to think you can time the market
+- [19:05] The media can cause you to think you can time the market

-• [22:30] Tax-loss harvesting can help you save on taxes
+- [22:30] Tax-loss harvesting can help you save on taxes

-• [24:22] Today’s progress principle
+- [24:22] Today’s progress principle

 Resources & People Mentioned